sairum/mwanova/README.md

 # mwanova - Multi-Way Analysis of Variance.
-// Copyright (C) 2001  Antonio Santos (amsantos@fc.up.pt)
-//
-// This program is free software; you can redistribute it and/or modify
-// it under the terms of the GNU General Public License as published by
-// the Free Software Foundation; either version 2 of the License, or
-// (at your option) any later version.
-//
-// This program is distributed in the hope that it will be useful,
-// but WITHOUT ANY WARRANTY; without even the implied warranty of
-// MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-// GNU General Public License for more details.
-//
-// You should have received a copy of the GNU General Public License
-// along with this program; if not, write to the Free Software
-// Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
-//

 **mwanova** is a simple program to compute analysis of variance.
 It is distributed under the GNU General Public License.
 You should read the file COPYING before installing and running mwanova.